Phillip-England/godocument/docs/theming.md

 Godocument includes support for all languages supported by Prism.
 This is to make it easy to get started with your website.
 However, when you plan to deploy, it is a good idea to go over to [Prism's download page](https://prismjs.com/download.html#themes=prism&languages=markup+css+clike+javascript) and select only the languages used in your application.

-<md-important>When downloading the required languages for your site, you only need to download the `.js` file and replace `/static/js/prism.js` with the newly downloaded file.
-Be sure the file is named, `primsm.js`.</md-important>
+<span class='md-important'>When downloading the required languages for your site, you only need to download the `.js` file and replace `/static/js/prism.js` with the newly downloaded file.
+Be sure the file is named, `primsm.js`.</span>

 ## CSS Usage